top of page

 Wheel bearing noise can sometimes change when turning.

-• Noise may get louder when turning left or right
+• The noise may get louder when turning left or right.

-• Caused by load shifting across the bearings
+• This change is caused by load shifting across the bearings.

-• Helps identify which side may be worn
+• It helps identify which side may be worn.

 This is a useful diagnostic clue for technicians when pinpointing the faulty bearing.